NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 There are many vintage circuit that use the 2n2222 or even 2n3904 as well.
 I have not tested these - but if you have one of those instead, try them to see how they sound.
 The circuit is the same.

->Warning the BCxxx transistor series uses Collector (pin 1), Base (pin 2), Emitter (pin 3), whereas the 2N series uses the reverse (1-2-3: E-B-C).
+>WARNING: The BCxxx transistor series uses Collector (pin 1), Base (pin 2), Emitter (pin 3), whereas the 2N series uses the reverse (1-2-3: E-B-C).
 Make sure you download the datasheet of the transistor you select to identify the pinout correctly.

 ##### Switches:

-3 switches are used with the buffer option.
-Only the 2 switches on the left are needed if you are building the Looper without the Buffer Option:
+Get these three switches for the Looper Pedal (with Buffer) Option:

 ![Switches](./switches.png)